MISW/.github/README.md

 # .github

-Community Health File for non-MIS.W Members.
+- Community Health Files and Public Profile Files for the @MISW organization.